Greenland vs Indonesia Comparison

 While Indonesia ranks lower overall compared to Greenland, specific areas demonstrate competitive advantages:

-Areas where Indonesia shows strength: • Indonesia has 5,125.5x higher population • Indonesia has 1,081.4x higher population density • Indonesia has 22% higher birth rate
+Areas where Indonesia shows strength: • Indonesia has 476.0x higher GDP • Indonesia has 5,125.5x higher population • Indonesia has 1,081.4x higher population density • Indonesia has 2.0x higher internet speed

 Overall Evaluation